Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | 2020-11      | 237            | 80,146         |
 | 2020-12      | 852            | 80,998         |

-- There were 80998 layoffs due to the pandemic that this dataset tracked.
+- There were 80998 layoffs in 2020 that this dataset tracked.

-- The early months of 2020 contributed most to the total layoffs.
+- The early months of 2020 contributed most to the year's total layoffs.

-- There were fewer layoffs during the holidays towards the end of the year.
+- There were fewer layoffs during the holiday times the end of the year.

 #### Rolling Total of Layoffs per Year
 ```SQL